dbmdz/solr-ocrhighlighting/docs/performance.md

 - Check Solr queries with `debug=timing`: How much of the response time is actually spent in the OCR highlighting component?
+- On newer Linux kernels, check the Pressure Stall Information (PSI) metrics with `htop` or by looking at `/proc/pressure/{io,cpu}`.
+This can give you an indication if the system is I/O-bottlenecked or CPU-bottlenecked.
 - On the operating system level (if you're on a Linux system), use [BCC Tools](https://github.com/iovisor/bcc), especially `{nfs/xfs/ext/...}slower` and `{nfs/xfs/ext/...}dist` to check if the performance issues are due to I/O latency.

 ## Storage Layer
-The plugin spends a lot of time on randomly reading small sections of the target files from disk.
+The plugin spends a lot of time reading small sections of the target files from disk.
 This means that the performance characteristics of the underlying storage system have a huge effect on the performance of the plugin.

 Important factors include: